Controller for rejection of the first harmonic in a periodic signal with uncertain delay: Inverse Laplace transform of the transfer function of the main text

-Here, we will derive controller equations in the time domain when the transfer function is defined by Eq.~(\ref{cont_trans_f5}).
+Here, we will derive controller equations in the time domain when the transfer function is defined by the main text Eq.~\eqref{cont_trans_f5}.
 To shorten notations, we will assume that the controller's input signal is $x(t)$ instead of $x(t-\tau)$.
 Generalization to the case $\tau \neq 0$ is straightforward.

 According to definition $C(s)=U(s)/X(s)$ and using notation $U(s)=-\gamma Q_0(s)$ we obtain

 where we used notation $R_2=\frac{\omega-3\beta-\alpha\pi}{\omega-3\beta+\alpha\pi}$, $R_3=\frac{2\alpha+\beta\pi}{2\alpha-\beta\pi}$ and $R_4=\frac{\omega-\alpha\pi}{\omega+\alpha\pi}$.
 Let us introduce new variables $Q_{1,2,3,4}(s)$ and $P_{0,1,2,3}(s)$ and relations for them